trentlarson/P2P-Docs/README.md

 you've reviewed the incoming change (ie. you want to "mark it as read") or you want to publish your outgoing change.
-Note that this has a rudimentary search for text files when there are no changes to review; this is part of a larger effort at [familyhistories.info] to create great tools for sharing and searching family histories.
+Note that this has a rudimentary search for text files when there are no changes to review; this is part of a larger effort at http://familyhistories.info to create great tools for sharing and searching family histories.

 See the User Stories below to see what features are finished and what are planned.